Koweez/Recommander-System-Elias-Tebbani/README.md

 - **User-Item Matrix**: Constructed a user-item interaction matrix from movie ratings data (`ratings_matrix_df`), crucial for collaborative filtering.
 - **Collaborative Filtering**: Implemented collaborative filtering using TensorFlow to predict movie ratings and provide personalized recommendations based on user preferences.
+- **Hyperparameter Tunning**: Different hyperparameters were tested to find the optimal values.

 ## 4. Algorithm Development